zachtong/RAFTcorr/USER_MANUAL.md

 2. Select Output: choose a folder where results will be saved.
 3. Draw ROI: use the ROI tools to draw a polygon and Confirm ROI.
 4. Choose Mode: Accumulative (to first frame) or Incremental (to previous frame).
-5. Advanced (optional): set tiling parameters — presets, Pixel Budget, Overlap Ratio, Show Tiles Overlay.
+5. Advanced (optional): set tiling parameters — Safety Factor, Overlap Ratio.
 6. Run: click Run to process the sequence.
 The progress bar and counter update per frame.

 ## 4. ROI Metrics Panel